The

 composed of bundles of axons.

-columns composed of sensory axons that ascend to the
+of sensory axons that ascend to the brain and lateral

-axons that descend to transmit signals for controlling movement.
+to transmit signals for controlling movement.
+Between the dorsal

-Between the dorsal and ventral horns, a large number of interneurons
+and ventral horns, a large number of interneurons also develop

-also develop that are involved in various types of reflexes as
+that are involved in various types of reflexes as well as in

-well as in establishing networks that perform initial processing
+establishing networks that perform initial processing of the